 - Top Level Groups: The row height for the groups is changed by calling

 - Swimming Leaf Rows: Same technique is used here as above.
 You will need to expand a group with swimming (e.g. United States) and the grid works out all row heights again.

 - Russia Leaf Rows: The row height is set directly on the

 rowNode, and then the grid is told to reposition all rows again by calling

 Note that this example uses ag-Grid Enterprise as it uses grouping.
 Setting the row height is an ag-Grid free feature, we just demonstrate it against groups and normal rows below.

 Height for Pinned Rows

-Row height for pinned rows works exactly as per normal rows with one difference - it is not possible to dynamically change the height once set.
-However this is easily got around by just setting the pinned row data again which resets the row heights.
+Row height for pinned rows works exactly as for normal rows with one difference: it is not possible to dynamically change the height once set.
+However this is easily solved by just setting the pinned row data again which resets the row heights.
 Setting the data again is not a problem for pinned rows as it doesn't impact scroll position, filtering, sorting or group open / closed positions as it would with normal rows if the data was reset.